PostDispatchInteractive/parks/README.md

 -------------
 To reproduce this data analysis, you'll need a working knowledge of virtual environments and Python.

 You'll need the libraries as specified in the `requirements.txt` file.
-To install the libraries, turn on your virtual environment, change into the `parks` directory and run the Terminal command `pip install -r requirements.txt`.
+To install the libraries, change into the `parks` directory, turn on your virtual environment and run the Terminal command `pip install -r requirements.txt`.

-The code in the Jupyter Notebook file shows the filtering and sorting done to extract the data reported in the story.
+Extract the data from the `.zip` file.

-To see how we arrived at the data, run the code in the [Jupyter Notebook](https://jupyter.org/) file.
+The code in the Jupyter Notebook file shows the filtering and sorting that was done to get the data points reported in the story.
+To see how we arrived at the data, run the code in the [Jupyter Notebook](https://jupyter.org/) file `parks.ipynb`.

 Data caveats
 -------------